raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Our pushdown automaton works because when it encounters a token, it both pushes the token onto the stack _and_ compares it to the top of the stack and pops it off if it matches.
 It forks itself each time, so it consumes exponential space and time.
 But it *does* work.

-And that shows us that pushdown automata are more powerful than deterministic pushdown automata, because they can recognize languages that deterministic pushdown automata cannot.
+And that shows us that pushdown automata are more powerful than deterministic pushdown automata, because they can recognize languages that deterministic pushdown automata cannot recognize: Context-free languages.

+And just as pushdown automata are a more powerful generalization of deterministic pushdown automata, context-fre languages (like palindromes) are a superset of deterministic context-free languages.

+---

+# The End

 ---